Rosuav/TwitchTips/Moderation.md

 keep your channel from getting too noisy (but usually that's not necessary);
 for large values of N (eg 30-second or more), it can help to tame a bad situation and let your mods catch up with what's going on.

+This is best used when a small number of users are repeatedly spamming and you can't catch them all to time them out.

+* Activate: `/slow 3` or `/slow 10` or (for really bad situations) `/slow 30`
+* Deactivate: `/slowoff`

 ### Chat delay